vedicmarga/Vedic-Astrology-Embeddings/README.md

 Jaimini Sutras by Sage Jaimini

-Bhrigu Samhita by Sage Bhrigu
+Bhrigu Sutras by Sage Bhrigu

 These embeddings are meant for use in AI-based applications like semantic search, astrology Q&A systems, or educational tools.